Shoes3/linux-shoes/README.md

 ## Usage

-`$ tshoes.exe --ruby ytm-merge.rb`
+`$ tshoes --ruby ytm-merge.rb`

 As you know --ruby means to run Shoes as a mostly standard Ruby with some ENV['vars'] and Constants you'll find in Shoes.
 Like DIR and without showing the GUI.

-The **sample** just loads ytm.yaml and calls the Shoes module function PackShoes::merge_exe in merge-exe.rb which reads the ytm.yaml settings and goes to work building an exe.
+The **sample** just loads ytm.yaml and calls the Shoes module function PackShoes::merge_linux in merge-lin.rb passing the opts{hash} from the ytm.yaml settings and goes to work building a .deb (or .rpm .. or)

 The .yaml for the example is